Rudxain/ideas/software/Triple-lang/README.md

 - Identifiers can contain any char, except Unicode whitespace.
 This allows fns to _look_ like operators.
 - `struct` and `enum` [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) support
 - No primitive types, such as `string`s or `int`s.
 Its `std` provides lists of enums instead, with attached methods.
+- Literals are interpreted according to macros.
+The only supported radix for binary integers and floats is binary itself (for simplicity).
+- `std` provides binary and ternary positional numerals, also [Church Numerals](https://en.wikipedia.org/wiki/Church_encoding)
+- All ints and floats have dynamic arbitrary precision, but you can easily define modular/wrapping ints, and specify the max float-precision for calculations.
 - [TCO/TCE](https://en.wikipedia.org/wiki/Tail_call)
 - [NTS](https://en.wikipedia.org/wiki/Nominal_type_system)